hanson2001/PortableFanModel/README.md

 # portablefanmodel
-Term project for GC 120: Foundations of Graphics course at North Carolina State University. <br>
+Term project for course GC 120: Foundations of Graphics at North Carolina State University.

-Chose an object with five distinct parts and created the model in SolidWorks.
+The assignment is to choose an object with at least five distinct parts and created an assembly model in SolidWorks.
 Submitted files include:
-- Technical sketch of challenging part
+- Technical sketch of one part,
-- 3D solid models of all parts
+- 3D solid models of all five parts,
-- CAD drawings of 5 parts
+- CAD drawings of all five parts,
-- Assembly & CAD assembly drawing(s)
+- Assembly model and assembly CAD drawing.

 To view the model in SolidWorks:
 1. Download the zip file <i>solidworksfiles.zip</i>